Krzysztof Zdanowski, Chief Executive Officer, participates in an investor chat with journalists of the Parkiet daily and website.

 The decision in this regard will depend on the situation, among others, on the size and attractiveness of the potential acquisition and, of course, on the plans of our shareholders.

 Is the Polish translation services market attractive to investors?

-It is estimated that in the coming years several billion dollars will be spent worldwide on M&A. What is more, the last two years have seen tremendous progress in this sector: during this period, the greatest number of takeovers ever was recorded.
+We estimate that in the coming years, several billion dollars will be spent worldwide on M&A. What is more, the last two years have seen tremendous progress in this sector.
+During this period, we saw the greatest number of takeovers ever.
 This further confirms that this trend will continue to grow.

 What do you do to prevent the customers of the companies taken over by you from resigning from their services?

 The earn-out model safeguards to a certain extent our interests and those of the previous owner and guarantees that it will continue to cooperate with the company.

 For the customers, this indicates that the quality of the services will certainly not deteriorate.
 Moreover, we believe that the larger the company the greater capacities it has.

 A large team with experience can take care of the customer more effectively, while cooperation with numerous translators means that we are able to accept more jobs and get them done in less time.

 What level or revenues generated by the company will you consider to be optimal in Polish conditions, i.e. when will it be possible to recognize that you are the market leader?
 How will it translate into profit margins in the company?

 The largest domestic translation agency in Poland generates revenues of a dozen or so PLN million annually.
 To be the leader, we have to exceed this threshold.